advik2001/crm/README.md

 ## 🧑‍💼 Sample Credentials

 Employee login available through Admin Dashboard.
-Use the employee’s **first name** as password.
+Use the employee’s **last name** as password.
+If last name is not there then use the **first name** as password.
 Example:

 ```text